 - Create weekly plans.
 Go over the phase plan and break it down into weekly work plans.

 - Set daily morning meetings.
-To ensure the success of pull planning, collaboration needs to be carried through its duration.
+To ensure the success of the method, collaboration needs to be carried through its duration.
 Daily meetings at the start of each day with foremen to go over the daily activities will be essential to keep tasks on track.

 - Set weekly meetings.
 Also, hold meetings each week with foremen to review the weekly work plan and make adjustments as needed.